 From the world of automotive discoveries, emergency flashers safely direct us to making the world a better place.
 Simply, do away with warranties — what some call entitlements!

 Only in my wildest imaginations might I have guessed that the answer to making the world a better place would come from a Ford Service Advisor in a dealership far, far, away.

-In her opinion, the problem with people is a warranty.
-You know: An Entitlement.
+In her opinion (my daughter Lindsey), the problem with people is a warranty.
+As in an Entitlement.

 She went on to explain, “Regular customers want their vehicle serviced, or need something fixed, and they are able and willing to pay for it.
 Warranty customers are demanding and are usually disappointed in something we say, or do.”

 I’m glad it was a telephone conversation because I cringed.
 It was as if I had crested a hill and the sky was alive with emergency flashers, blinking wildly: this is important; pay attention.
 At least once a year, I struggle to keep my emotions in check.
 The last time involved an episode over a warranty.

 Last year, I purchased a brand new, redesigned, Ford Lariat F-150, pick-’em-up truck.
 One of the first things I noticed was that it cornered like it was on rails.
 In making one of those corners, I reached across the padded center console to get a grip.
 What I felt was other than smooth.

 As I got home, parked, and went over to the passenger side to take a look, I found a break in the leather upholstery.
 Just a flaw in the material, I thought.
 The local dealership took a look, listened and agreed with my interpretation of the situation.
 After receiving photos taken by the dealership, Ford Motor Company said, “No. Looks like abuse by the customer.”